 The Shareholder Rights Directive 2017/828 (SRD II) amends Directive 2007/36 (SRD I) and promotes long-term shareholder engagement and enhances the transparency between EU-listed companies and their investors.
-Zurich Insurance Group and its subsidiaries (Zurich) - including Zurich Life Assurance plc - are institutional investors in various EU markets, and comply fully with the requirements set out in the Directive.
+Zurich Insurance Group and many of its subsidiaries (Zurich) - including Zurich Life Assurance plc - are institutional investors in various EU markets and comply fully with the requirements set out in the Directive.

-In addition, both Zurich Insurance Group and Zurich Life Assurance plc, have made their full shareholder voting records available online.
+In keeping with this, Zurich has made its full shareholder voting records available online.
 The voting records related to Zurich Life Assurance plc are available here.
 The voting records related to Zurich Insurance Group are available here.

 Engagement policy (Article 3g para 1): Does Zurich have a proxy voting and engagement policy?